 Footage Quality: Even the finest analog camera can not compare with the IP camera of the lowest grade.
 Data, which is troublesome for identification purposes, could be grainy or unusable.
 Zooming into analog videos is also not possible without blurring the picture.

 What Are Network IP Systems?

 High-tech security cameras such as those used in Network IP networks record analog video and transfer it within the unit itself to a digital file.
 Motion detection and compression can even occur inside the camera.
 The digital files are then sent via their Ethernet connection to a secure network.
 The cameras are also powered via the Ethernet cable, which is then connected to a POE switch connected to the hub of the network.

-A Network Video Recorder (NVR) is used for storing, compressing and preserving digital files that are much larger than their traditional equivalents.
+A Network Video Recorder (NVR) is used for storing, compressing, and preserving digital files.
+Much larger than their traditional equivalents.
 NVRs also have other advanced features to make the most of their high-tech security cameras, such as smart search and zoom.

-Video Quality: Since video images are accessed by an NVR, picture size and overall quality is significantly higher than traditional.
+Video Quality: Since video images are accessed by an NVR, picture size and overall quality are significantly higher than traditional.
 More specifics can also be zoomed in on the video.